andikleen/pmu-tools/README.md

 * Add experimental --thread option to support per SMT thread measurements on pre ICL CPUs.
 ## TMA 4.3 release
-* toplev updated to Ahmad Yasin's TMA 4.3:
+* toplev updated to Ahmad Yasin's TMA 4.3: New Retiring.Light_Operations breakdown
-  [ADL is missing so far.
-TGL/RKL still use the ICL model]

-  **Note: if you see missing events please remove ~/.cache/pmu-events/* to force a redownload**
+  *Notes: ADL is missing so far.
+TGL/RKL still use the ICL model. if you see missing events please remove ~/.cache/pmu-events/\* to force a redownload*

   * New Tree Metrics (nodes)
     * A brand new breakdown of the Light_Operations sub-category (under Retiring category) per operation type:
       * Memory_Operations for (fraction of retired) slots utilized by load or store memory accesses
       * Fused_Instructions for slots utilized by fused instruction pairs (mostly conditional branches)
       * Non_Fused_Branches for slots utilized by remaining types of branches.
       * (Branch_Instructions is used in lieu of the last two nodes for ICL ..
 TGL models)
       * Nop_Instructions for slots utilized by NOP instructions
       * FP_Arith - a fraction estimate of arithmetic floating-point operations (legacy)
     * CISC new tree node for complex instructions (under the Heavy_Operations sub-category)
     * Decoder0_Alone new tree node for instructions requiring heavy decoder (under the Fetch_Bandwidth sub-category)
     * Memory_Fence new tree node for LFENCE stalls (under the Core_Bound sub-category)